 Wiltshire Council produce a range of evidence base studies to support the local plan.
 You can find information about these through the links below.

-The Strategic Housing and Economic Land Availability Assessment (SHELAA) provides information on a range of potential housing sites and gives an indication of how dwelling requirements could potentially be met.
+The Strategic Housing and Economic Land Availability Assessment (SHELAA) provides information on a range of potential housing sites and sites for other uses which gives an indication of how development requirements could potentially be met on the ground.

 The council invites submissions of potential development sites and maintains an ongoing 'call for sites' exercise.
 This includes all development sites including those for employment or residential uses or to provide Gypsy and Traveller pitches.
 However, only those sites proposed for residential uses will be assessed within the SHELAA.
 If you would like to submit a potential development site for consideration as part of the SHELAA, you can do this in following ways:

 All residential submissions will be assessed in the subsequent annual SHELAA, although as soon as a site is received it will be considered in the development of plans.

 If you have a site which you would like to be considered and assessed as part of the gypsy and traveller call for sites let us know by completing the form.